 - 1. Each course is assigned a unit value based on the nature of the instruction and the number of contact hours for the course.
 A weighted grade point average for each academic year will be calculated using the credit hours of each course as the weight.
 Transcripts of academic record will include a grade point average for each academic year and a cumulative grade point average (CGPA). - 2.
-Grades for courses that are measured on an "achieved competency" basis and with final grades of "W," "INC," or "EQV" will not be used in the calculation of grade point averages. - 3.
+Grades for courses that are measured on an "achieved competency" basis and with final grades of "W," "INC," or "EQV" will not be used in the calculation of grade point averages.
+Withdrawals from a course(s) will be included in attempted hours. - 3.
 When a course is taken for a second time, both grades are recorded on the student's transcript.
-However, only the higher of the two grades is used in CGPA calculations. - 4.
+However, only the higher of the two grades is used in CGPA calculations.
+All repeats are included in a student's pace of progression as attempted credits. - 4.
 Final grades for a course will normally be derived from a series of examinations, quizzes, tests or assignments.
 Final grades will be reported to the Registrar as a percentage grade.
 This percentage grade will be converted to an alpha grade and a grade point based on the following scale: